Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/fioridev-steps.md

 ## Step 4 - Check if the Fiori Tracker applications run correctly

-1. There are two ways to start Fiori Tracker applications:
+There are two ways to start Fiori Tracker applications:

-From your SAP Fiori Launchpad:
+- From your SAP Fiori Launchpad
+- By using simplified technical launchpad - standalone application prepared in order to access Fiori Tracker in case your SAP Fiori launchpad is not available

+1. To access Fiori Tracker applications from you SAP Fiori launchpad:

-- Login and start the SAP Fiori Launchpad with the user that you have configured in Step 3 of the installation guide.
+- Start SAP Fiori Launchpad with URL and login with the user that you have configured in Step 3 of the installation guide.

 ![](res/ft_flp.png)